 When hopping onto the keto diet train, we have to sacrifice all types of starchy foods.
 Among those comforting carb packed foods, is everyone’s favorite, the potato.

 Potatoes are such a versatile vegetable that could be served at every meal.
 Whether it’s hash browns for breakfast, a potato salad for lunch, a baked potato to go along with your steak, or even a bag of chips as a snack, you can fit them into just about any meal!
 It’s such a shame that potatoes aren’t compatible with a keto lifestyle.

 It can be a difficult change to cut out potatoes all together when switching to a low carb diet.
-That’s why I’ve made a list of some keto-friendly potato alternatives to help you ease your transition!
+However, there are certainly some low carb potato alternatives that you can swap out and who knows, maybe you’ll find a new favorite vegetable!
+I’ve put together a list of some keto-friendly potato alternatives to help you ease your transition!